liudonghua123/elpa/README.md

-This package is superceded by the `textsec.el` packages included in Emacs≥29.
+This package is superseded by the `textsec.el` packages included in Emacs≥29.